 RBC Future Launch has set a precedent for RBCers across the world to help bridge the gap between the youth of today and the jobs of tomorrow.
 This ethos is mirrored in the British Isles, where RBC continues to empower young people to act on their ambitions.

-“We see a future in their future," says Prue Thompson, managing director, head of Marketing and Client Engagement RBC Wealth Management and RBC I&TS.
-“Working with our local communities and championing programmes that provide young people with the skills they'll need to excel in later life is pivotal if we're to have a healthy and equitable society," Thompson says.
-"We're supporting them on that journey by increasing their access to work related programmes, tools, and resources."
+“We see a future in their future,” says Jennifer Sofianou, director of Sponsorships, Events and Citizenship at RBC Wealth Management in the British Isles.
+“Working with our local communities and championing programmes that provide young people with the skills they’ll need to excel in later life is pivotal if we’re to have a healthy and equitable society,” Sofianou says.
+“We’re supporting them on that journey by increasing their access to work related programmes, tools, and resources.”

 Here are just a few of the youth-orientated partnerships RBC Wealth Management's British Isles business supports: